programmingforyourself/fun-with-sleeper-fantasy-data/README.md

 - [Docker](https://www.docker.com) OR write access to a [MongoDB](https://www.mongodb.com) instance/cluster
-- [pyenv](https://github.com/pyenv/pyenv) OR Python version 3.9 or LOWER
-    - *the mongo-helper package currently has issues with Python 3.10+*
 - [Sleeper League
   ID](https://support.sleeper.com/en/articles/4121798-how-do-i-find-my-league-id)
     - *add it to the settings.ini file (next to `sleeper_league_id = `) or export